dxdxdt/proone/doc/htbt.md

 **E**("err") is a flag used to indicate whether the frame holds the output of the standard error.
 This flag is only used by the submissive host in Execute and Execute Binary sessions.
-The frame with the flag set is illegal if sent by the authoritive host.
+The frame with the flag set is illegal if sent by the authoritative host.
 The flag is ignored when used in Binary Upgrade and Binary Recombination sessions.

 **F**("fin") is a flag used to mark the final transmission of the channel.
 When